PeopleInside/wp-moderneditor/README.md

 <img width="1315" height="603" alt="Screenshot 2026-06-26 084839" src="https://github.com/user-attachments/assets/822c3b8d-f367-4013-9245-111377594c53" />

-## License & Third-Party Components
+## License

-This plugin is licensed under the MIT License.
+This plugin is licensed under the GNU General Public License v2.0 or later (GPLv2+).

-**Note about TinyMCE:** This plugin loads TinyMCE 7 from a public CDN (jsdelivr.net).
+**Note about TinyMCE:** This plugin loads TinyMCE 7 from a public CDN (jsdelivr.net) or bundles it offline.
+TinyMCE 7 is also licensed under GPLv2+, ensuring full license compatibility across the entire project.
-TinyMCE 7 is licensed under GPLv2+.
-By using this plugin, you are loading TinyMCE from an external source at runtime.
-Please ensure this complies with your use case and licensing requirements.

 ## Disclaimer